The History of Udvar-Hazy

-The Udvar-Hazy is the home of the School of Business at Dixie State University and was established in 1996.
-The building is three stories high, the first two floors reserved for classrooms and the third floor house the faculty members.
-The second floor also features an entrepreneurship center for students named the Idea Room.
-The Udvar-Hazy Building was dedicated to Etel and Erno Udvar-Hazy on March 28th, 1996.
+The Udvar-Hazy building is the home of the College of Business at Dixie State University.
+The building is three stories high, the first two floors reserved for classrooms and the third floor housing faculty offices.
+The Udvar-Hazy building was dedicated to Etel and Erno Udvar-Hazy on March 28th, 1996.

 Both Etel and Erno Udvar-Hazy enjoyed happy days growing up in Budapest, Hungary.
-Born in 1910, Etel was the youngest of ten children, the daughter of a well-known wrought-iron manufacturer, the creator of magnificent fences, gates and balconies.
+Born in 1910, Etel was the youngest of ten children whose father was a wrought-iron manufacturer known for creating magnificent fences, gates and balconies.
 Erno, eleven years her senior, was the son of a prominent engineer who designed Budapest’s well-known chain bridge.
 Before deciding to venture into the textile industry, Erno attended medical school, but his love of beautiful fabrics led him to become a prominent fabric designer and distributor in Hungary.

 While the newlyweds were honeymooning in Austria in July 1934, the vice-premier of Austria was assassinated by Austrian Nazis, a precursor to the beginning of World War II.
 During World War II, the Nazi-controlled government confiscated the Udvar-Hazy textile warehouse.
 Because it was not allowed for a man to own a business without joining the communist party, the couple restarted the business under Etel’s name.

-During those terrible war years, the Udvar-Hazy’s hid manypersecuted Jewish and Christian friends, at the same time vowing to leave Europe as soon as possible.
+During those terrible years of war, the Udvar-Hazys hid many persecuted Jewish and Christian friends, at the same time vowing to leave Europe as soon as possible.
 They held fast to their dream of being able to raise their sons, Andrew (born in 1941) and Steven (born in 1946) in a place where they could enjoy the blessings of freedom and liberty.
 Instilling in their sons these precious values, Etel and Erno often spoke of the day when their family would live in the great land of America.

 But their escape was not easy.
 Erno, who had been a Hungarian army officer, spent ten long years painstakingly preparing an escape plan.
 Finally, in 1958, with only a few pieces of luggage and under the guise of departing for a week’s vacation, the family boarded a plane for Stockholm, Sweden.
 Leaving all else behind, the little family flew off into the future of their dreams.